Miro (wrestler): The League of Nations (2015–2016)

 Rusev returned on the November 23 episode of Raw, when he attacked Roman Reigns, and lost to him by disqualification after Sheamus and King Barrett attacked Reigns.
-A week later, on November 30 episode of Raw, Lana returned to the WWE, once again as a villainess, and reconciled with Rusev, during a Miz TV segment, and later in the same night, the two joined Sheamus' new stable The League of Nations.
+A week later, on the November 30 episode of Raw, Lana returned to the WWE, once again as a villainess, and reconciled with Rusev, during a Miz TV segment, and later in the same night, the two joined Sheamus' new stable The League of Nations.
 Throughout December, Rusev started a feud with Ryback, with Lana faking injuries to distract Ryback and help Rusev gain advantage.
-At TLC, Rusev defeated Ryback by technical submission to end the feud.
+At TLC: Tables, Ladders & Chairs on December 13, Rusev defeated Ryback by technical submission to end the feud.
 Also in November, Rusev joined forces with Sheamus, King Barrett and Alberto Del Rio forming The League of Nations.
-The faction aligned themselves with Mr. McMahon and would continue to target WWE World Heavyweight Champion Roman Reigns.
-Rusev would enter the Royal Rumble match at the No. 2 spot, but he would be eliminated by Roman Reigns in one and a half minutes.
+The faction aligned themselves with Mr. McMahon and continued to target WWE World Heavyweight Champion Roman Reigns.
+At the Royal Rumble on January 24, 2016, Rusev entered the Royal Rumble match at the No. 2 spot, but was eliminated by Roman Reigns in one and a half minutes.
 On the March 14 episode of Raw, Rusev and Del Rio failed to win the WWE Tag Team Championship from The New Day.
-At WrestleMania 32, The League of Nations defeated The New Day, but after the match, The League of Nations was attacked by Mick Foley, Shawn Michaels and Stone Cold Steve Austin.
+At WrestleMania 32 on April 3, The League of Nations defeated The New Day, but after the match, The League of Nations was attacked by Mick Foley, Shawn Michaels and Stone Cold Steve Austin.

 Following WrestleMania 32, on the April 4 episode of Raw, League of Nations members Sheamus and King Barrett were part of a losing effort against The New Day for the WWE Tag Team Championship after Barrett was pinned by Kofi Kingston, and following the match, Barrett was exiled from the group being called the "weak link", but moments after, The Wyatt Family went on to attack the remaining members of The League of Nations.
 On the April 28 episode of SmackDown, Rusev walked out on Sheamus after Del Rio walked out the both of them, thus disbanding The League of Nations.